xyproto/siteengines/README.md

+# Work in progress, currently broken!

 # siteengines

-Work in progress collections of "engines" for the [genericsite](https://github.com/xyproto/genericsite) web framework for Go.
+A collections of "engines" for the [genericsite](https://github.com/xyproto/genericsite) web framework for Go.

 Features and limitations
 ------------------------